 DIY | Temporary Art Tattoo

 I guess I can safely say that this is my most favorite DIY so far!
 I have always loved tattoos especially the girly ones, and I do have a few (small ones).
 But it is still a very big step to get a (new) tattoo.
-So how excited was I, when I discovered that you can design and print your own temporary tattoos!
+So how excited was I, when I discovered that you can design and print your own temporary temporary tattoo!

 You can just change your look in minutes, and go back to your old self the next day!